yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 ## Chromium Browsers Are Affected

 If you use uBlock Origin but aren’t using Chrome or Firefox, you might think you have nothing to worry about.
-Unfortunately, you'd be wrong.
+Unfortunately, you'd be wrong about that.

 A Google product manager announced the phase-out of Manifest V2 [on the Chromium blog](https://blog.chromium.org/2024/05/manifest-v2-phase-out-begins.html) on May of 2024.
 The MV2 deprecation will affect *all* Chromium browsers.